finos/technical-oversight-committee/Readme.md

 ## Get in touch

-The TSC can be reached either via issues / PR / discussions on this repo or via email tsc@lists.finos.org.
+The TOC can be reached either via issues / PR / discussions on this repo or via email tsc@lists.finos.org.